 8. Catch up after summer.
 You did fun things over the summer, and so did the people in your network.
 Make plans to catch up and relive the glory days of summer now that you’re back to reality.
 This is a natural time of year to reconnect with folks in your network to hear how their summer went and what they have planned for the fall.
 You can listen for ways to help or support them, and share more about your goals and plans as well, especially if you’re considering a potential career transition.

 9. Be active on LinkedIn.
 Now that you have a snazzy and up-to-date profile, make sure you’re regularly taking some actions on LinkedIn to stay on top of your network’s radar.
 Post interesting articles about the work you do or would like to do with a comment or pulled quote.
 Like, share, or comment on someone else’s post (they’ll be grateful!).
 And regularly review your new connection requests and add people you’ve met to your network.
 Aim to take at least one to two actions a week, and make sure to review your news feed regularly to keep up with what your contacts are doing and spot relevant news and opportunities with organizations you’re interested in.

 10. Attend events.
 Fall is a busy event season, so take advantage and get out there!
 Identify events you want to attend, RSVP, and block them out on your calendar now.
 While networking events are good to target, there are lots of other ways to meet new connections and reconnect with established ones: industry conferences, speaker events, workshops, and meetups to name a few.
 Events related to your hobbies count too!
 Do some searching on Google, Eventbrite, and Facebook to find events that fit your interests.
-And if you’re in Seattle, make sure to check out our Social Impact Networking Happy Hour on September 17th!
+And if you’re in Seattle, make sure to check out our upcoming Social Impact Networking Happy Hours!